OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     var chart = currentWorksheet.charts.add('ColumnClustered', dataRange, 'auto');
     ```

-9. Replace `TODO3` with the following code.
+8. Within the `createChart()` function, replace `TODO3` with the following code.
 Most of this code is self-explanatory.
 Note:

    - The parameters to the `setPosition` method specify the upper left and lower right cells of the worksheet area that should contain the chart.
 Excel can adjust things like line width to make the chart look good in the space it has been given.